 There are a few varieties, though.
 You can get a basic standalone soundbar, a more advanced soundbar with a subwoofer and the potential to add satellite speakers, or a soundbase that your TV sits on.

-We’re also very excited about the newly announced Sonos Beam, a compact smart soundbar with integrated Alexa voice assistant, as well as Google Assistant and Siri.
+Most recently we’ve fallen in love for the Sonos Beam, a compact smart soundbar with integrated Alexa voice assistant, as well as Google Assistant and Siri.
 That’s coming out on 17th July.